microsoft/code-with-engineering-playbook/docs/agile-development/sprint-planning/readme.md

 - The sprint planning should happen at the beginning of the new sprint (or at the end of the previous one).
 It usually lasts between 1 and 4 hours depending on the size of the team and duration of the sprint.
 - Each story should be able to be completed within the duration of the sprint.
 Otherwise, the story should be broken up into multiple stories.
-- Each task duration should be somewhere between 2 to 8 hours.
+- Each task duration should be somewhere between 2 and 8 hours.

 ## Participation